yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 ![Scatter plot showing no correlation between infrastructure installation success and Jekyll comfort level (y axis) or R comfort level (x axis).]({{ site.baseurl }}/images/blog/2021/07/infra-alpha-results.svg).

 This is not to say that there were no bumps along the road.
-During alpha tests, we fully expect _some_ difficulty
+During alpha tests, we fully expect _some_ difficulty due to missing documentation and unfamiliar tools.
+These are some of the responses that we got regarding difficulty.

 > my R version and RStudio version were older that the minimum required versions